-We are committed to providing all ICC students with the best start in life and we work hard to ensure that all ICC students attend school regularly.
-Reducing absence from school is a key priority both for ICC and the government.
-The majority of students' parents at Ifield Community College ensure that their children attend school regularly.
+We are committed to providing all Ifield Community College students with the best start in life and we work hard to ensure that all ICC students attend school regularly.
+Reducing absence from school is a key priority both for ICC and the Government.
+The majority of students' parents at ICC ensure that their children attend school regularly.

 When your child is absent

 By law, schools must record absences and the reasons given.

 Parents/Guardians should provide reasons for absences and the school must decide whether or not they justify authorisation according to Government Guidelines.
 Medical evidence may be required.

 Whenever a child is absent from school the parent should:

 - Contact the school as soon as possible on the first day of absence.
 If no notification of absence is received, the school office will contact the parents/guardians to ascertain the reason

 - Where possible let the school know in advance of any planned absences e.g. hospital appointments